Jump To

 This Irish soda bread is so good.
 It’s the easiest bread I’ve ever made, great toasted for breakfast, great with Hungarian cauliflower soup, and just a wonderful introduction to whole wheat breads.
 I mixed it by hand.
 I’ve been watching Paul on “The Great British Baking Show,” and he says it gives you a feel for the dough and reduces the chance of overmixing.

 Another winner from Leite’s Culinaria—whatever did I do without this website?
-I feel like a kid at Xmas when I visit the site and see what goodies you all have found.
+I feel like a kid at Christmas when I visit the site and see what goodies you all have found.
 Every day, and from soup to dessert, there is something that makes my mouth water.

 marilyn s.